 - refusals of requests

-- delays (which are deemed to be refusals)
+- delays (which are deemed to be refusals) and extensions

 - charges for supply

-- manner of release
+- manner of release; and

-- extensions of time limits for responding to the request - Other procedural issues may be looked at under the OA
+Other procedural issues may be looked at under the OA (transfers)

 Ombudsman approach to OIA complaints

 - Ombudsman provides independent investigation and review - Look at Agency decisions on request and its handling - Take an early resolution approach where possible may ask an agency to reconsider its approach - Investigation not "adversarial" process BAU useful in providing certainty - forms an opinion on withholding and any recs. - Opportunity to improve practices and processes.